aichasarr/pov-mongodb-spark-connector/README.md

 __1. Configure Laptop__

 * Ensure Docker is installed.
 Here is a [link to the download](https://docs.docker.com/desktop/) page.
+We will use version 10.0 of the Spark Connector which is compatible with Spark version 3.1 or later and MongoDB version 4.0 or later.

 __2. Configure Atlas Environment__